 My home life is pretty great.
-I have an amazing husband (you can find his excellent website here) and two adorable small dogs that sometimes bark more than I like.
+I have an amazing husband (you can find his excellent website here) and an adorable small dog.
 I am active in music—I have voice lessons with a fantastic teacher, and I sing with a pretty great choir and a church choir.
 I’m the cantor at my church (a position that is not traditional in Lutheran churches but was created specifically for me).
 My primary instrument in college was double bass, but I pull that out only once or twice a year, unfortunately.
 I play piano nearly every day, and I’m sometimes coerced into playing flute for things.
 Music has been very important in my life for a very long time.
-During COVID, I did audio and video editing for virtual choirs for church, schools, and myself.
+During the pandemic, I did audio and video editing for virtual choirs for church, schools, and myself.

 - Papageno/Papagena duet from the Magic Flute, performed for a Mardi Gras talent show in 2015